nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 Main venue: Aalto University, Konemiehentie 1, Espoo, Finland.

-Thursday morning, before noon: "Top Lounge", Otakaari 1, Espoo, Finland (building name: Undergraduate Center).
+Thursday morning, before noon: **Update: room U121a on the first floor**, Otakaari 1, Espoo, Finland (building name: Undergraduate Center).

 Lunches are in the campus area, a short walk to other buildings.
 All areas have step-free access.